 - Most travelers staying in El Dorado Airport area are here for a short time.
 It will be difficult to meet other people and socialize.

 Bababuy Hostel is a well-decorated hostel with a surprisingly amount of social atmosphere.
-The staff is extremely friendly and the reception is opened 24 hours, just in case something happens with your flight.
+The staff is extremely friendly and the reception is open 24 hours, just in case something happens with your flight.
 The hostel is so close you can walk to the airport in 35 minutes!
 A great cheap hostel if you are in between flights.

-Thought the 4-star Hilton Garden Inn Hotel might be a little pricier than your average budget hotel, let me tell you why it is worth it.
-The hotel provides a buffet breakfast as well as free shuttle service to the airport, both of which are costly at other hotels.
+Though the 4-star Hilton Garden Inn Hotel might be a little pricier than your average budget hotel, let me tell you why it is worth it.
+The hotel provides a buffet breakfast as well as a free shuttle service to the airport, both of which are costly at other hotels.

 The Hotel Habitel Prime is one of the best hotels in Bogota, too bad it is close to the airport and far away from Bogota’s attractions.
 Guests can enjoy their international breakfast buffet as well as the spa and wellness center.
 There are free shuttles that run daily to transport guests to El Dorado Airport!